vitoralbiero/keras_drml_region_layer/README.md

 # DRML Region Layer on Keras
-DRML Region layer implementation on Keras
+DRML Region layer implementation on Keras.

 Example of how to use this is inside `example.py`.

-This implementation was used in the paper AUMPNet (http://ieeexplore.ieee.org/document/7961834/), which followed the idea from DRML(http://ieeexplore.ieee.org/document/7780738/).
+This implementation was used in the paper AUMPNet (http://ieeexplore.ieee.org/document/7961834/), which followed the idea from DRML (http://ieeexplore.ieee.org/document/7780738/).

 If you use this please cite the papers.